 Whatever the case may be, one thing is for sure – recording professionals love to have variety.

 So once you’ve got all these different options at your disposal, do you know what to do with them?
-Rather than running just one amp in your next session, try out one of these unique approaches afforded to you by going the in-the-box route with your guitar rigs.
+Rather than running just one virtual rig per guitar in your next session, try out one of these unique approaches afforded to you by going the in-the-box route with your guitar rigs.

 Side by Side

 But with multiple virtual guitar rigs in your arsenal, you’ve got a way to make them unique and well defined.
-Run a different rig on the left channel from the right channel and you’ll quickly notice how full your sound gets.
+Run a different rig on the left channel than you do on the right channel and you’ll quickly notice how full your sound gets.
 This isn’t a replacement for a good, tight performance, but it’ll enhance nearly any session by giving your listener complex harmonics and variety.

 In the box, you don’t have to worry about impedance matching.
 You’re not going to blow up any amps by plugging one into another or by running a bass guitar into a guitar amp or anything like that.
-In the virtual world, they just start working.
+In the virtual world, they just work together.

 If you do take this approach, be sure to consider how one amp might affect the other.
-One of the most common things engineers will do includes disabling the cabinet and post-processing in the first virtual rig and only use them in the second one.
+One of the most common things engineers will do involves disabling the cabinet and post-processing in the first virtual rig and only using the cabinet and post-processing in the second one.
 This gives a more direct amp stack – emulating one head into another.

 Think about how one drives the other when doing this – you’re essentially turning your first rig into a “pedal” for the second.
 A little overdrive or gain is going to go a long way in that setup.